 Two bridges across SH1 at Northcote Road were the final piece of the projects to e completed.
 They connect communities and provide a safe shared path for pedestrians and people on bikes to access several of the largest schools on the North Shore, Smales Farm Bus Station, Smales Farm Business Park, sports facilities, North Shore Hospital, and more.

-Reuben Kirkwood of Ngāi Tai ki Tāmaki Iwi has created a custom artwork that extends across the span of the bridges.
-The artwork represents visually at day and night the founding of the volcanic landscape in Tāmaki.
+The bridges have been officially named Tapuwae (footprint) by iwi artist Reuben Kirkwood of Ngāi Tai ki Tāmaki Iwi.
+Mr Kirkwood created artwork that extends across the span of the bridges.
+The artwork represents visually at day and night, the founding of the volcanic landscape in Tāmaki.

 AT sought public feedback on the Northcote Safe Cycle Route from 28 July until 29 August 2014.

 In total, 790 feedback responses were received, including one submission from local residents that included a petition containing 1,400 signatures.
 We have carefully considered the feedback received through the public engagement process and as a result: